 Suppose you don’t want to go all out and create an entire virtual brand, but you still want to get in on the delivery hype.
 A virtual restaurant might be more suited to your needs.

-A virtual restaurant will allow you to operate under the same restaurant identity, but the only difference is you have special orders that you only offer for delivery.
+A virtual restaurant allows you to operate under the same restaurant identity, but the only difference is you have exclusive menu items and specials that you only offered for delivery.

 Perhaps your restaurant is more upscale.
 You cater to elegant evening dinners or a fancy business lunch.
 You might realize that there’s a market for a smaller (and cheaper) lunch-sized portion of your meals.
 By opening a virtual restaurant, you can have those lunch portions delivered directly to your customers in their offices and homes without affecting your day to day operations.